kentaromiura/IOC/README.md

 // In unit 1 we will configure IWeapon to be Sword instance... unit1.bind(IWeapon).to(Sword);
-// ...while in unit 2 those will be Shuriken. unit2.bind(IWeapon).to(Shuriken);
+// ...while in unit 2 it will be Shuriken. unit2.bind(IWeapon).to(Shuriken);

 unit1.get(Samurai).attack('The evildoers'); // Chopped The evildoers in half